Pride celebrations in the United Kingdom

-Pride celebrations happen across the United Kingdom during the summer.
-The first official Pride March was organized by the London Gay Liberation Front on July 1st 1972, on the weekend closest to the anniversary of the Stonewall riots.
+Pride celebrations happen all across the United Kingdom, often during the summer.
+The first official Pride March was organised by the London Gay Liberation Front on 1 July 1972, on the weekend closest to the anniversary of the Stonewall riots.
 Birmingham closely followed with a march the week after.
-This was only 5 years after the partial decriminilisation of homesexuality in the UK.
+This was only 5 years after the partial decriminalisation of homosexuality in the UK.

 The London Pride Parade is the longest-running and largest Pride event in the UK.
+Trans Pride Brighton was the first trans-specific Pride event in the UK held in 2013.

 History

-The first Pride event of 1972 built on earlier rallies and marches for gay rights, beginning in 1970.
+The first Pride event of 1972 built on earlier rallies and marches for LGBTQ+ rights, beginning in 1970.
 They were largely grassroots, community-led events until the end of the 1990s.
 Important milestones in the Pride movement in the UK include: